k-ross/indi-wmh-focuser/README.md

 Now you can enjoy autofocus!

 # Tuning
 On the options tab in the INDI control panel, is an option titled "Delay per step".
 Stepper motors will lose torque when you run them faster.
 This will allow you to slow it down, to get more torque.
 The default of 0 will run at full speed, but without a lot of torque.
-On my setup, I find values between 20 and 100 to work well.
+On my setup, I find 200 to work well.